soumojit-dev/Numpy-Foundations/README.md

 Here're some of the project's best features:

 *   Numpy Foundations covered in 4 phases
-*   Rest Phases (phase-5 onwards) for extra informations
+*   Rest of the Phases (phase-5 & phase-6) are for extra informations
 *   2 real world basic projects for concept clarity